Pecan Pie Cobbler Recipe For A Crowd

 Pecan pie cobbler in a white plate and in a casserole dish

-Do You Use Light Or Dark Corn Syrup For Pecan Pie Cobbler?
+Do You Use Light Or Dark Corn Syrup For The Recipe For Pecan Pie Cobbler?

 You can use either dark or light.
 It all comes down to preference.
-It will be a deeper flavor with dark syrup.
+It will have a deeper flavor with dark syrup.

 Pecan pie cobbler with ice cream on a plate and in a casserole dish.

-When you are ready to eat it, you can place it in the refrigerator and let it thaw for about 24 hours and then reheat the cobbler.
+You can freeze pecan pie cobbler, just make sure it cools before you wrap it in an airtight container.
+When you are ready to eat it, you can place it in the refrigerator and let it thaw for about 24 hours, and then reheat the cobbler.

 • Pecan pie brownies are to die for, and you will never think of brownies in the same way.